Bhavyasriirugu/SWYNEX-Data-Cleaning-Preparation/Task-4-Final-Data-Analytics-Project/README.md

 The EDA results were used as the foundation for creating the interactive dashboard and identifying key insights from the dataset.

+For the detailed exploratory data analysis, refer to the [Task 2 EDA Workbook](../SWYNEX%202nd%20assignment.xlsx).

 ## 6. Interactive Dashboard
 An interactive dashboard was created using Microsoft Power BI to present the analyzed student performance data in a clear and user-friendly format.